DanielHauge/h5v/README.md

 ## Roadmap

-- [ ] Add support for controlling sections to see of string + line number
 - [ ] Add preview for groups. ie. multi-chart preview, via attributes.
 - [ ] Add matrix support for compounds
 - [ ] Add preview support for compounds (select fields to preview)